ALS Equipment Overview |

 - built-up utensils

-- a shower chair
+- shower chairs

-- a raised toilet seat
+- raised toilet seats

-- a pivot disc
+- pivot discs

-- a transport wheelchair
+- transport wheelchairs

-- a fully electric hospital bed
+- fully electric hospital beds

 Note: Your ALS Guide does not distribute, sell, or help donate used equipment.

-Important Tips
+Additional Tips

-- Discuss before you purchase.
-Always discuss your current and future equipment needs with your ALS clinic team and check with your local ALS organization before purchasing.
-They will make recommendations, connect you to resources, explain your options, and guide you.
+- Always discuss your current and future equipment needs with your ALS clinic team and/or physician before purchasing.
+They will make recommendations, connect you to resources, explain options, and guide you.

-- Be safe!
-Before buying or using any type of medical equipment, you need to make sure that it is not only right for you, but also safe for you.
+- Before buying or using any type of medical equipment, you need to make sure that it is not only right for you, but also safe for you.
 This is best done by talking with the healthcare professionals on your medical team.